 Asymptomatic Employees.

 Employees who have had a close contact exposure but do not becomes symptomatic do not have to quarantine and may continue to work provided the employee wears a well-fitting mask for a period of 10 days.
-Such employee should test for COVID-19 within three to five days of exposure.
+Such employee must test for COVID-19 within three to five days of exposure.

 Recent COVID-19 Recovery

-Employees who have had documented cases of COVID and recovered within the last 90 days need not quarantine despite close-contact exposure to a COVID case.
+Employees who have had documented cases of COVID and recovered within the last 90 days need not quarantine despite close-contact exposure to a COVID case, unless the employee becomes symptomatic or tests positive for COVID again.

 Employees Wearing Respirators

-Employees who were properly wearing an approved Respirator (e.g., N95 or KN95) at all times during what would otherwise be a close-contact exposure (i.e., within 6 feet of a COVID-positive case for 15 minutes or more during a 24-hour period) are not under any obligation to quarantine.
+Employees who were properly wearing an approved Respirator (e.g., N95 or KN95) at all times during what would otherwise be a close-contact exposure are not under any obligation to quarantine unless the employee becomes symptomatic or tests positive for COVID.
 This requires that the employee received proper training on the fitment and use of the respirator under OSHA rules.
+However, if there has been an Outbreak, and an employee had close contact exposure, the employee must quarantine/isolate unless they obtain a negative test result.

 To qualify for this exception, Respirators must be worn as instructed, and individuals must be trained in their proper utilization